Darkle/MarkSearch/README.md

 ## Help

 ### Installation
 #### Desktop App:
+To install the desktop app, download the latest release for your operating system here: https://darkle.github.io/MarkSearch/#downloads
+##### Windows Users:
+Once you have downloaded the .exe file, double click it and run the installer.
 Maybe make a note here about the windows firewall - remember got that screenshot in assets folder.

 #### Browser Extension: